DotPodcast/dotpodcast/content/posts/spec-v1.md

 ### The `meta` object

 The `meta` object contains information about the returned data, and a simple way to retrieve the next set of items.

+The `version` property is required, and should be the URL of the version of the format the feed uses.
+It should be the same as that specified in the header file.

 The hosting provider may choose to paginate results, delivering, say, 10 results per page.
 In this case, the `next_url` property should contain a full URL to the next set of 10 results.
 If the second page of results is being returned, `previous_url` should point to the previous page.

 `total_count` should return the total number of episodes available in the feed, and `per_page` should return the number of episodes in this current paginated list.